 An Inability to Stop

 People who are addicted to alcohol usually don’t have any ability to hold themselves back and stop.
 They might want to drink less but they simply can’t.
 When a person is completely unable to manage or regular their drinking, that’s when it becomes clear that something is very wrong and that help is needed by a professional to help that person get past their addiction issues.

 Being addicted to alcohol is something that operates on two levels: the psychological and the physical.
-Overcoming the mental barriers that stop a person seeking help and leaving their addiction behind them is one thing, but it’s quite another to overcome their physical dependence as well.
+Overcoming the mental barriers that stop a person from seeking help and leaving their addiction behind them is one thing, but it’s quite another to overcome their physical dependence as well.
 People who are physically dependent on alcohol might experience shakes and other withdrawal symptoms whenever they try to stop.

 Continuation Despite Adverse Outcomes

 There can be some very adverse outcomes that come with drinking too much alcohol and that’s something that you might think would stop a person drinking more than they should.
 But when someone is completely addicted, those adverse outcomes don’t cause them to stop.
 They continue because they have to and even if they know they’re heading in a bad direction, they’re physically and mentally unable to turn things around by themselves.

 There are some genetic components to addiction, and this is one of the reasons why addiction is not necessarily something that’s just the fault of the individual.
 They might find that they’re genetically predisposed to becoming addicted because of their genes.
 Some people have more addictive personalities than others and this clearly can be a problem for a lot of people.
 Many people will have these genetic dispositions without ever becoming addicted too, of course.
 It works both ways.